panosl/django-currencies/README.rst

            url(r'^currencies/', include('currencies.urls')),
        )

-Then run ``./manage.py syncdb`` to create the required database tables
+Then run ``./manage.py migrate`` to create the required database tables

-Please see ``example`` application.
-This application is used to manually test the functionalities of this package.
-This also serves as a good example.

-You need Django 1.4 or above to run that.
-It might run on older versions but that is not tested.

 Upgrading from 0.3.3
 ~~~~~~~~~~~~~~~~~~~~